Prevailing Wage Rates in Construction

 Prevailing Wage Rates

 Prevailing wage rates can be found below.
-Select the year in which the contract was signed.
-Then you can select the county and identify the category for the project:
+You can select the county and identify the category for the project:

 - Building 1 - One or two family homes